jorgemunozl/diamonty/slides/main.typ

 #v(0.5em)

 *PBE* overestimates the lattice constant by +0.19%, while *HSE06* underestimates it by -0.53%.
-Both are within 1% of experiment — typical for GGA and hybrid functionals on diamond.
+Both are within 1% of experiment

 == Density of States